 Glue and Visual Studio

 Glue is a tool meant to work hand-in-hand with Visual Studio.
 It is not a replacement for Visual Studio, meaning you will be doing work in both Visual Studio and Glue.
-It is quite common to develop FlatRedBall games with both Visual Studio and Glue open.
+It is quite common to develop FlatRedBall games with both Visual Studio and Glue open at the same time.

 Opening and Running your project

-The previous steps created a regular Visual Studio project.
+When creating a Glue project, an accompanying Visual Studio project is also created.
 To open the project, click the Visual Studio icon in Glue, as show in the following image:

 You can also open the project by opening the .sln file.
 You can navigate to the location of the .sln file and double-click it, or open it through Visual Studio.
 The .sln is located one folder above the .glux file, which is the title of the Glue window.
 For example, the solution for the project as shown in the screenshot would be: